oluijks/luba.blog/src/content/blog/papers/atlantic-petri-dish.md

 ## The Culture of the Individual: Controlled Radicalization

 The hyper-individualistic culture of the United States was no accident.
-It was cultivated as a stressor—testing social cohesion, policy empathy, and ideological limits in an atomized population.
+It was cultivated as a stressor, testing social cohesion, policy empathy, and ideological limits in an atomized population.
 Data was gathered through media, education, and behavioral research.

 ## Surveillance Through Distance: Europe's Ongoing Observation

 While the United States was allowed significant autonomy in appearance, its development was under near-continuous observation by European actors.
 This oversight was not limited to diplomatic reporting but extended into education, culture, economics, and even behavioral sciences.
-The Atlantic Ocean served not as a barrier, but as a buffer—permitting controlled distance while maintaining invisible lines of oversight.
+The Atlantic Ocean served not as a barrier, but as a buffer, permitting controlled distance while maintaining invisible lines of oversight.

 ## Academic Ambassadors and Intellectual Proxy Agents